octokit/webhooks.js/README.md

     </td>
     <td>
       <strong>Required.</strong>
-      Method to be run each time the event with the passed name is received. the <code>handler</code> function can be an async function, throw an error or return a Promise.
-The handler is called with an event object: <code>{id, name, payload}</code>.
+      Method to be run each time a webhook event handler throws an error or returns a promise that rejects.
+      The <code>handler</code> function can be an async function, return a Promise.
+The handler is called with an error object that has a .event property which hass all the information on the event: <code>{id, name, payload}</code>.
     </td>
   </tr>
 </table>